 - Open SQL query that needs to be encapsulated in either SQL Server Management Studio or Visual Studio

 - In the ApexSQL menu, click ApexSQL Refactor

 Select the Encapsulate code as option and then Stored procedure, Scalar inline function, Table inline function, or View option depending on what the code does:

 - In the Encapsulate code as dialog, specify the schema and name of the stored procedure that will be created

 - Click Preview to have ApexSQL Refactor list all the input and output parameters used in the SQL query and stored procedure code itself.
 ApexSQL Refactor automatically determines the parameter data type, whether the parameters are input or output ones and generates declaration code

 - To create the code that executes the newly created stored procedure with all the necessary parameters, leave the Modify source script to reference this new object option checked

-- To create a new stored procedure in the database currently connected to, click the Yes button
+- Click the Execute button to create a new stored procedure in the database currently

 If the Modify source script to reference this new object option was checked, code such as this will be generated after the CREATE PROCEDURE script: